Skip to contents

 )

-These p-values hold no real meaning for the traditional hypothesis-testing context, but they are reasonable proxies of the magnitude of the effect size / separation of the clusters across the variables in question.
+These p-values hold no real meaning for the traditional hypothesis-testing context, but they are reasonable proxies of the magnitude of the effect size / separation of the clusters across the features in question.
 Here, they are just a tool to find clustering solutions that are well-separated according to the outcome measures you’ve specified.
 Finding a cluster solution like this is similar to a supervised learning approach, but where the optimization method is just random sampling.
 The risk for overfitting your data with this approach is considerable, so make sure you have some rigorous external validation before reporting your findings.

 We recommend using label propagation (provided by the SNFtool package in the groupPredict function) for validation: take the top clustering solutions found in some training data, assign predicted clusters to some held out test subjects, and then characterize those test subjects to see how well the clustering solution seemed to have worked.